 Many people are surprised to learn that opossums make great climbers, and they like the safe haven of a warm, dry attic.
 Although rather quiet, they are mostly active at night and will usually sound like a slow, heavy animal walking through the attic.
 They tend to enter during the spring to birth babies and again in the winter months to stay warm and dry, sometimes as many as 6 adults living together under one roof.
 They are widely known for their large, smelly droppings, which can be identified by pointed tips, and since they frequently die in attics, opossums are often discovered due to the stench.

 When to Use a Professional Exterminator

 Any time you have animals living in the attic or walls of your home, it’s best to contact a professional exterminator.
-There could be a nest of babies you don’t know about, and in some case, rabies or toxins may be present.
-Unless you are trained and have the proper equipment, you should not attempt to remove wildlife, animal waste or damaged insulation on your own.
+There could be a nest of babies you don’t know about, and in some cases, rabies or toxins may be present.
+Unless you are trained and have the proper equipment, you should not attempt to remove wildlife, animal waste, or damaged insulation on your own.

 Who Ya Gonna Call?

 If you’ve got ghosts in your attic, you’ll need to make a different kind of call, but if you’ve got nuisance wildlife, contact Nature’s Way Pest Control.
 We use catch-and-release traps for all of our attic cleanouts in Albany, Saratoga, Glens Falls, and beyond.
 If your insulation is damaged or inadequate, we can also remove and install special pest-control insulation that has been treated with environmentally friendly pesticides.
 Even if you don’t have a pest problem, we can check your insulation for signs of mold or pest droppings.
 For a free attic inspection in Albany, Glens Falls, Saratoga or anywhere in northeastern NY & VT, call (518) 745-5958.